matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-4.md

 ---
 layout: question
-title: Which C# feature allows multiple inheritance of contracts?
+title: What is the purpose of the 'using' statement in C#?
 options:
-- Enums
+- Automatic resource disposal and namespace imports
-- Structs
+- Defining classes
-- Classes
+- Only for importing namespaces
-- Interfaces
+- Creating variables
-answer: 4
+answer: 1
-explanation: Interfaces allow multiple inheritance in C#.
-A class can implement multiple interfaces, inheriting their contracts (method signatures) but not implementation, providing flexibility in design.
+explanation: "The 'using' statement serves two purposes: importing namespaces and ensuring automatic disposal of resources that implement IDisposable, providing proper resource management."
 ---